 How long does a lawsuit take in the New York courts?

 There is no simple answer to this question because the amount of time that a lawsuit takes to be completed depends on many different factors, such as the complexity of the case and whether or not it goes to trial.
-Lawsuits, without going to court, can go on for years depending on how complicated and contentious they are, which is why it is so important that you are partnered with the right attorney for the job.
+Lawsuits, without going to court, can go on for years depending on how complicated and contentious they are, which is why it is so essential that you are partnered with the right attorney for the job.

 The short answer to this question is that there is no easy way to answer this question, especially without speaking with you directly about your own situation and understanding the circumstances.